1. What are they and what are they used for?

 • Id, is the identification of the mailbox within EACAT.

-• Users, is the number of users in each mailbox.
+• Users is the number of users within each mailbox.

-• Services, is the number of services found in each mailbox.
+• Services is the number of services found within each mailbox.

-• Id_unitat_organizativa, is the identification number of the organizational unit that is in each mailbox.
+• Id_unitat_organizativa, is the identification number of the organizational unit in each mailbox.

-• Organization_unit_name, which is the name of the organizational unit in each mailbox.
+• Organizational_unit_name, which is the name of the organizational unit in each mailbox.

-Export the list of mailboxes, using the filters you consider appropriate.
+Export the list of mailboxes, using the filters you deem appropriate.

-11. How can you organize your organization in mailboxes?
+11. How can you organize your organization into mailboxes?

-Organizing the entity into mailboxes is optional and can be turned on or off from General > Properties > by turning on the Use mailboxes in entity switch
+Organizing the entity into mailboxes is optional and can be enabled or disabled from General > Mailboxes > by enabling the Use mailboxes in entity switch.

-While this proposal may be useful, it is worth considering whether there is another organization that might work better for your organization.
+While this proposal may be useful, it is worth considering whether there is another organization that might work better for your entity.

-To know where you start from in the current EACAT, we have prepared a list where you will find the users, the services and the promoter.
-You can access it by going to the section Configuration / Users / download the Users/Services/Promoter list.
-We think it can help you know which mailboxes you have to create in the new EACATi also when distributing users and services in the different mailboxes created.
+To know where you start in the classic EACAT, we have created a list where you will find the users, services and the promoter.
+You can access it by going to the Configuration / Users section / download the Users/Services/Promoter list.
+We think it can help you know which mailboxes you should create in the new EACAT and also when distributing the users and services in the different mailboxes created.

-You have decided to organize access to the services of EACAT Procedures in mailboxes to tidy up the entity and so that users do not view all the services.
+You have decided to organize access to EACAT Procedures services in mailboxes to streamline the entity and so that users do not view all the services.

 1. Considering your quota of 30 mailboxes, we suggest you create mailboxes based on a thematic logic.
-Create 18 mailboxes , one for each topic in which EACAT Procedures categorizes its services.
-Find this information in the List of Topics and subtopics into which specific services can be categorized in the EACAT Service Catalog .
+Create 18 mailboxes , one for each topic in which EACAT Trámits categorizes its services.
+Find this information in the List of Topics and subtopics in which specific services can be categorized in the EACAT Services Catalog .
 These mailboxes are:

 • Economy